perusiongreg/end-point-blog/2025/03/encoding-in-perl.md

 the whole issue?

-Well, if your audience is mainly English speaking, it's possible that you just experiences glitches sometimes, with some characters like typographical quotes, non breaking spaces, etc. which are not really mission-critical.
+Well, if your audience is mainly English speaking, it's possible that you just experience glitches sometimes, with some characters like typographical quotes, non breaking spaces, etc. which are not really mission-critical.